See our Brochure

-Community Harvest is our community garden program that provides gardening plots for families who need space for a garden as well as those who want to learn to grow organic vegetables and cultivate their green thumbs.
-A portion of the harvest is donated to food pantries and local shelters.
+Community Harvest Community Garden provides 25 sunny, raised bed plots, a fruit orchard and community herb gardens for individuals and families who need space for a garden as well as those who want to learn to grow organic vegetables and cultivate their green thumbs.
+Fifty percent of the produce raised is shared weekly with food pantries and local shelters.

 Our vision is to foster communication and understanding across cultures and ages while working side by side.